AronYoung414/Rebuttal-Letter-for-AAMAS-2026/Rebuttal.md

   * number of gradient updates per iteration,
   * batch size (M) and horizon (T),
   * total runtime for each method, not only time per iteration.
-These specifications will allow meaningful comparison against IPG and other baselines.

 ## References
 [1] Horel, T. and Singer, Y. Maximization of approximately submodular functions.
-In Advances In Neural Information Processing Systems, pp. 3045–3053, 2016.
+In NeurIPS, pp. 3045–3053, 2016.

-[2] Stefano V. Albrecht and Peter Stone.
+[2] S. V. Albrecht and P. Stone.
 Reasoning about Hypothetical Agent Behaviours and their Parameters.
-In AAMAS '17, International Foundation for Autonomous Agents and Multiagent Systems, 547–555.
+In AAMAS '17, 547–555.

-[3] Shafipour Yourdshahi, E., do Carmo Alves, M.A., Varma, A. et al. On-line estimators for ad-hoc task execution: learning types and parameters of teammates for effective teamwork.
-Auton Agent Multi-Agent Syst 36, 45 (2022).
+[3] Yourdshahi et al. On-line estimators for ad-hoc task execution: learning types and parameters of teammates for effective teamwork.
+AAMAS 36, 45 (2022).